23 Long-Context Attention

 1M 4 TB 2P

-FlashAttention (Chapter 10) solves the memory problem through chunking—but compute is still O(n²).
+FlashAttention (from the FlashAttention chapter) solves the memory problem through chunking—but compute is still O(n²).

 This chapter explores techniques for scaling beyond what a single GPU can handle.